-It is said, a parallel economy flourishes side by side to our main economy.
+It is said, a parallel economy flourishes side by side with our main economy.
 This economy is run by those who avoid paying taxes to the Govt.

-One of the prominent reason for the parallel economy is the dependency on cash-based businesses.
+One of the prominent reasons for the parallel economy is the dependency on cash-based businesses.

 The culprits running the parallel economy do not feel like having bank accounts and other business books which simply means no tax payment to Govt.

-Role of Digitalisation in Banking Sector in India:
+Role of Digitalisation in the Banking Sector in India:

 With digital transactions, one needs to have a proper bank account and essential documents.
 Banks are the part and parcel of our day-to-day life.
 Banking includes ATM transactions, online payments, and transfers.

-Because of Digitalisation of their processes, banks have saved costs by improving their processes.
-Customers have been able to avail benefits such as ATMs, cashless transactions using Credit Card, Debit Cards, etc.
+Because of the Digitalisation of their processes, banks have saved costs by improving their processes.
+Customers have been able to avail themselves of benefits such as ATMs, cashless transactions using Credit Card, Debit Cards, etc.

-Fast forward today, Government is pushing schemes like Mudra under which Startups can get startup business loan without collateral.
+Fast forward to today, the Government is pushing schemes like Mudra under which Unsecured Small Business loans without collateral.
 It is only because of Digitalisation that banks have been able to give benefits of schemes like this to startups in India.

 This has given a boost to initiatives like startup India, Mudra, etc.

 Today, banks are going out of the way to adopt the latest technologies to enhance customer experience.
-Another marvellous example of digitalisation is mobile banking where banking can be done on mobile phones.
+Another marvelous example of digitalization is mobile banking where banking can be done on mobile phones.

 The feature allows you to literally use your bank account from your mobile phone.

-Digitalisation in Banks has not only reduces human errors and save time but has led to cashless transactions which have reduced the circulation of fake currency in the market.
+Digitalization in Banks has not only reduced human errors and saved time but has led to cashless transactions which have reduced the circulation of fake currency in the market.
 Thereby, leading to a positive impact on our economy.

-2016 is the year which will be always linked to demonetisation for the withdrawal high amount denomination Rs.
+2016 is the year which will be always linked to demonetization for the withdrawal high amount denomination Rs.
 500 and Rs.
 1000 of India’s currency in circulation on November 8.